ml-wasm/linalg/docs/docs/02-Vectors/04-StringsVector.md

 ## Constructors Methods

-These methods are used to create new `IntegerVector`s.
+These methods are used to create new `StringsVector`s.

 ```js
 // Create an StringsVector from a given JavaScript array